 Before we get started: do not, I repeat: do not, sign up for GoDaddy, don’t recommend it, stop thinking about it, just completely expunge it from your thoughts.

 Why?
 Contrary to what you’ve seen on TV or heard from a friend, GoDaddy is the worst mainstream host on the internet.
 This comes from intimate experience with it and comparing it to other popular hosts over the last six years. — Learn More

 First things first, you’ll need hosting and a domain in order to store and ultimately display your website on the internet.

 For web hosting, I highly recommend HostMonster.
 This is what I use and I am indeed an affiliate of theirs.
-I receive an incentive if you sign up through me, which if you’re going to sign up anyways, I do hope you do me that courtesy.
+I receive an incentive if you sign up through me, which if you’re going to sign up anyway, I do hope you do me that courtesy.
 However, I would 100% recommend them regardless of whether there was an incentive or not.

 I love them.
 Now, of course, I wouldn’t leave you stranded with just that one option, also checkout: WordPress Recommended Hosting.

 If you decide to do some serious shopping around I have some important quality guidelines for what you should be looking for even if you don’t know what it means now: